 There are many 3D CAD systems on the market.
 The Ultimate 3D CAD system should include the ability to read all of the popular programs native files directly.
-SW, Inventor and ZW3D include them in the base products.
 Of course you have to have robust direct edit functionality to use the data.
 ZW3D now imports the PMI information in Catia, NX, Creo and Solidworks

 Ref: Free PMI Importer?

 All 3D CAD systems have documentation modules.
 Calling them Drawing Modules is a bit of a misnomer.
-We do not draw drawings.
-We now create AIDs (Associated Information Documents) they look like drawings but they are created by placing instances or views of the part or assembly and then adding associative dimensions and annotation.
-The offer much more flexibility in delivering concise, complete and unambiguous information to Manufacturing and other departments.
+We do not draw AIDs.
+We now create AIDs (Associated Information Documents) they look like drawings but they are created by placing instances or views of the part or assembly in a documentation module and then add associative dimensions and annotation.
+They offer much more flexibility in delivering concise, complete and unambiguous information to Manufacturing and other departments.

-But most of the CAD systems have separate AID (drawing) modules.
+Most of the CAD systems have separate AID (drawing) modules.
 The Ultimate 3D CAD system would have the AID (drawing) included in the file.
-To my knowledge the the only 3D CAD programs that have this are CADKEY, SpaceClaim and ZW3D.
+To my knowledge the only 3D CAD programs that have this are CADKEY, SpaceClaim and ZW3D.
 This is where all of the above 3D CAD systems fall off the list.
 You can do this with ZW3D.
-You can even create scratch drawings using it like you would Autocad or Draftsight.
+You can even create scratch drawings using it like you would with Autocad or Draftsight.

 Give me the Envelope Please!
 And the Winner Is!!